 Something about “New Killer Star” manages to sound like a typical Bowie album opener, its jaunty meter belying the lyrics that seem to reference the recent attack on the World Trade Center.
 “Never Get Old” crosses the moods of Never Let Me Down and Outside, and it’s an odd transition into the depressing but touching lament of “The Loneliest Guy”.
 “Looking For Water” portends a doom that also may or may not be inspired by the aftermath of 9/11, while the tension in the opening verses of “She’ll Drive The Big Car” doesn’t last through the different chorus sections.

-Reality isn’t very exciting, no pun intended, but ultimately the good outweighs the bad.
-Bowie’s a trouper, so when he’s excited about something he promotes it.
 The subsequent tour was one of his better ones, covering all the highlights of his nearly forty-year career, until a health scare forced him to cut it short.
-The CD version of A Reality Tour (which had already been a DVD) shows off a terrific band, good sound, and an extremely cheerful singer—plus the stellar duet with Gail Ann Dorsey on “Under Pressure”—yet suggested something of a finale for such a wild career.
+The CD version of A Reality Tour (which had already been a DVD) shows off a terrific band, good sound, and an extremely cheerful singer—particularly in the stellar duet with Gail Ann Dorsey on “Under Pressure” and a mesmerizing acoustic arrangement of “Loving The Alien”—yet suggested something of a finale for such a wild career.
 It was just as well; outside of a few guest appearances and the occasional catalog update, he stayed silent for his longest stretch in decades.
 Nine-plus years without new music had us thinking that he really had retired, yet, as much as we’d missed his input, something told us he was happy where he was.
 Finally.

 David Bowie Reality (2003)—3